Salmon, coral, or pink?

 After lunch — and once I’d had a chance to cool down, collect my thoughts, and make amends with my coworkers — I couldn’t help but think of how this story could act as a parable for patient matching.

 Many healthcare organizations employ teams of data stewards and health information managers to manually review pairs of patient records that are potential duplicates.
-These are records that the organization’s patient matching technology (typically its EHR or an enterprise master patient index) could not definitively match due to differences in demographic data.
-For example, two records might share an SSN and first name, but have a different last name and address (a common pattern that often occurs when someone gets married — because they change their last name and move).
+These are records that the organization’s patient matching technology (typically its EHR or an enterprise master patient index technology, or EMPI) could not definitively match due to differences in demographic data.
+For example, two records might share an SSN and first name, but have a different last name and address — a common pattern that often occurs when someone gets married.
 These records are close enough to be considered a potential duplicate, but not so close that the EHR or EMPI will automatically match them.
 Instead, the EHR or EMPI will flag them and create a “task” for a data steward or HIM professional to manually review the records to make a determination.
 This is the patient matching equivalent of my coworkers’ manually intensive and subjective determinations of whether two shirts matched or not.

-As many as 30% of a health system’s patient records will be flagged as a task for a data steward to review.
-And these tasks are often created faster than data stewards can keep up, resulting in a growing backlog of duplicates awaiting resolution.
+As many as 30% of a health system’s patient records will be flagged as “potential duplicate records” by the EHR or EMPI.
+And these tasks are often created faster than HIM staff can keep up, resulting in a growing backlog of duplicates awaiting resolution.

 But the risks and costs of duplicate records are skyrocketing.
 According to a Black Book survey, every duplicate record costs healthcare organizations over $800 per emergency department (ED) visit, and over $1,950 per inpatient stay due to redundant medical tests and procedures.
 In addition to these costs, the same survey found that 33% of all denied claims were a result of poor patient matching, costing the healthcare industry $2 billion annually.
 And all of these duplicate records reflect poorly on healthcare organizations — 88% of consumers directly blame the hospital system for their dissatisfaction with the lack of portability of their health care records.